5 Jaw Dropping Waterfalls

 Many tourist attractions take you up close and personal with the falls.
 Both Cave of the Winds and Maid of the Mist leave visitors with an incredible face to face experience.
 Cave of the Wind takes you on a scenic journey across a wooden bridge over the Niagara River.
 Upon reaching Hurricane Deck, you are close enough to be soaked by the power of the falls.

 Both the US and Canadian side offer restaurants, entertainment, specialty attractions, & lodging options.
-However, the Canadian side would be your best bet if you are looking for hotels with views of the falls.
-Mariott Fallsview and The Tower Hotel are 2 lodging options for great views of the Canadian Falls.
+However, the Canadian side would be your best bet if you are looking for hotels featuring views of the falls.
+Mariott Fallsview and The Tower Hotel are 2 lodging options offering great views of the Canadian Falls.
 Sheraton on the Falls is a great option for those seeking a view of the American Falls.

 Although no hotels on the US side offer views of the falls, there are a few great options within walking distance of the falls.
 Howard Johnson Closest to the Falls is located just 2 blocks away from the falls, offers affordable rates, and includes a host of valuable amenities.